meisterlampe99/cmd_scripts_vivado/project_mode/_readmePM.txt

 	vivado -mode batch -source configFPGA.tcl -tclarg TopModuleName

+or use the supplied batch file with

+	config TopModuleName

 The done LED should light up on the board once it is configured
++ you should see some blinking LEDs

 -------------------------------------------------------------------------------
 edit runSettings.tcl to modify the used FPGA device